DfP’25 Regional Editions

 The 9th Data for Policy Conference will be hosted regionally across multiple locations.

-We are thrilled to announce the first European chapter, focusing on the theme “The Twin Transitions in Data and Policy for a Sustainable and Inclusive Future.”
-This event, co-chaired by Sarah Giest and Bram Klievink, will be held at Leiden University in the Netherlands from 12-13 June, 2025.
+The first chapter of the Data for Policy 2025 conference series took place in Europe, exploring the theme “The Twin Transitions in Data and Policy for a Sustainable and Inclusive Future.”
+Co-chaired by Profs Sarah Giest and Bram Klievink, the event was hosted at Leiden University in The Hague, The Netherlands, from 12–13 June 2025.

-For more information, please visit the Europe regional conference page.
+For more information about our recent Data for Policy 2025 – Europe conference , please visit the Europe regional conference page.

 For more information, please visit the Asia-Pacific regional conference page.